alanm31/FNF-Porting-Stuff/README.md

 The Things im using when i port a mod to android

-### This shoud be used for fnf 0.2.8 update and the engine that have this version of the game
+### This shoud be used for FNF 0.2.8 update and the engine that have this version of the game

 ## Instructions: